-“How to run the agent” is not limited to a choice between running it either as a cron task (a scheduled task under Windows) or as a daemon (a service under Windows), because this only makes a difference in the control of the execution schedule, ie when the agent runs: in both case, the server controls the execution plan, ie what the agent does.
+“How to run the agent” is not limited to a choice between running it either as a cron task (a scheduled task under Windows) or as a daemon (a service under Windows), because this only makes a difference in the control of the execution schedule, ie when the agent runs: in both cases, the server controls the execution plan, ie what the agent does.
 In order to control this execution plan on agent side, it is also possible to use a different set of executables.
 The different possibilities, designed as execution modes, are the following:

 autonomous mode: the agent only runs when launched by a local mechanism, as in previous mode, executes a fixed list of tasks, sends the results to the server, and stops.